 In retail design, as in fashion, green has become the hottest new trend.
 “I think sustainability is a new pillar of luxury,” says Matthew Williams of luxury brand Alyx, who has launched a line that only uses recycled cottons and plastics.
 “The fashion industry has not been the best to our planet…but there is no reason why brands should not move forward with sustainable methods.”

-Just as customer demand is pushing fashion designers to make use of recycled cottons and plastics, retail designers are tapping into a trend for up-cycled materials.
+Just as customer demand is pushing fashion designers to make use of recycled cottons and plastics, retail design firms are tapping into a trend for up-cycled materials.
 And it doesn’t stop there.
 According to the latest WGSN trend report, brands are having to move from sustainability to responsibility in order to satisfy their customers’ desire for meaningful spaces.
 The result is experiential design that encourages education, interaction, and self-improvement.

 Sustainability in window design